 Q: Who are the coaches?

 A: The BSA lacrosse coaches are dedicated volunteers (often parents of team members or ISB student athletes) who offer their time to support BSA in the mission of bringing quality, community-centered sports programming to any child who wishes to play - regardless of the child’s background or ability.
-Volunteer coaches participate in a volunteer coaches’ orientation prior to each season and are supported by the BSA Lacrosse Director and Executive Director in managing any concerns.
+Volunteer coaches participate in a volunteer coaches’ orientation prior to each season and are supported by the BSA Lacrosse Director and Managing Director in addressing any concerns.
 BSA relies on the dedication and generosity of our volunteer coaches and we welcome new parents to get involved - even if you haven’t played in years or have any experience with the sport!
 Our Volunteer page offers more details about supporting BSA as a volunteer coach.